The why is on the floor

 Nonconformity recorded in the audit trail

 One capture.
-Three compliance records.
+Three standards.
 Nobody did anything extra.

 “But we already have something”